 Machine Learning

 Machine learning, also known as ML, has become a ubiquitous term, but what does it actually mean?
 Essentially, ML is a branch of artificial intelligence that empowers computers to learn from data without explicit programming.
 Instead of relying on rigid rules, ML algorithms identify patterns and relationships within datasets, allowing them to make predictions or decisions.
+This allows an AI engine to learn as it goes and continuously improve.

 Why is Machine Learning So Important?